 Lynn McDonald - Ms. McDonald is a Corporate Director.
-She has 24 years of corporate lending and corporate finance experience gained in progressively senior positions with the Canadian Imperial Bank of Commerce including Managing Director, CIBC World Markets.
+She has nearly 25 years of corporate lending and corporate finance experience gained in progressively senior positions with the Canadian Imperial Bank of Commerce including Managing Director, CIBC World Markets.
 Prior to joining CIBC she was Deputy Minister and Executive Director in the Office of the Premier and Cabinet Office for the Government of Ontario.
-Ms. McDonald is currently Chair of Greystone Health Trust, an Ontario Hospital Association trust fund, and also serves on the board and is a member of the Finance and Audit Committee of Frontier College.
+Ms. McDonald is currently an independent director of a wholly owned investment subsidiary of the Ontario Hospital Association.
+She is a member of the Finance and Audit Committee of Frontier College.
 She has also served on the board of Bridgepoint Active Care Foundation where she was Chair of the Finance and Audit Committee, and is a former Governor of Trent University where she served as Chair of the Investment and Audit Committee.
 Ms. McDonald earned a Bachelor of Arts (Honours) degree in Economics from the University of Waterloo and is a member of the Institute of Corporate Directors.

-Rowan Saunders - Mr. Saunders is President and Chief Executive Officer of Royal & Sun Alliance Insurance Company of Canada (RSA).
+Rowan Saunders - Mr. Saunders is President and Chief Executive Officer of Economical Mutual Insurance Company since November 2016.
+Before that, he was President and Chief Executive Officer of Royal & Sun Alliance Insurance Company of Canada (RSA).
 Since joining RSA Canada in 1987, Mr. Saunders has held progressive leadership roles in the areas of underwriting, marketing, sales and finance.
-He is currently a member of the global Executive Committee of RSA Insurance Group plc and a member of the Board of Directors of the Insurance Bureau of Canada.
+He was also a former member of the global Executive Committee of RSA Insurance Group plc.
+He is currently a member of the Board of Directors of the Insurance Bureau of Canada.
 Mr. Saunders holds a Bachelor of Arts degree from York University, the Canadian Risk Management designation and is a Fellow of the Insurance Institute of Canada.